nerdalize/examples/python-co2/README.md

 This Python script calculates the amount of CO2 saved per year by Nerdalize.
 It takes an amount of households as input.
 The script outputs two things:
 1) Total CO2 savings in kilograms and how many traveling kilometers this corresponds to for different ways of transportation.
-2) An image showing how many airplane trips you could make for the different trips specified in `flights.csv`.
+2) A bar chart showing how many airplane trips you could make, based on the different trips specified in input file `flights.csv`.

 ## Usage